 Though my business career was over, I now had time to write books and essays that I was trained to write.
 In 2015, I published The Conservative Rebellion and, in 2017, I published a history of my experience in founding Yorktown University titled The Coming Death and Future Resurrection of American Higher Education.
 I also completed a new book that examines the contest between conscience and political order titled Conscience and Power: The Contest for Civilization in the West.

 And I hit the lecture circuit giving speeches about the loss of faith of religious colleges, why we should study the history of Western civilization, the end of the era of high college tuition cost, and the future of American politics after Donald Trump.
-In June I organized Webcasts that examined how countries are “lost.”
+In June 2019 I organized Webcasts that examined how countries are “lost.”
 A blog that I commenced in 2008 may be accessed at dickbishirjian.com.
-Here are some posts on higher education.